 - Teach them how to be polite when they are mingling with their fellow students or others

-- Let them know about the the proper dressing rules and about active listening
+- Let them know about the proper dressing rules and about active listening

 #3 – Experimental Learning Techniques

 Every student has a different capacity to learn.
-Using project-based learning techniques will help the students combine their hard skills and soft skills.
+Project-based learning techniques will help the students combine hard and soft skills.
 Here’s a fun activity you could play with your students.

 Grow a Plant

 - Give every student a sapling to take care of